Lower Dibang Valley district: Languages

 Major languages spoken include Idu Mishmi and Adi.
 Hindi has been taught in schools since the 1970s.
 Most of the citizens understand and speak Hindi.
 In other various areas, different languages are spoken, such as Nepali and Assamese.
 English is also spoken by educated citizens.

 At the time of the 2011 census, 24.29% of the population spoke Nepali, 23.03% Adi, 15.15% Mishmi, 7.04% Bengali, 7.02% Mishing, 4.54% Bhojpuri, 3.75% Assamese, 2.83% Hindi and 2.23% Galo as their first language.

 Flora and fauna

 The district is rich in wildlife.
-Rare mammals such as Mishmi takin, red goral, elephants, wild water buffalos and leaf muntjac live in the district.
+Rare mammals such as Mishmi takin, red goral, Indian elephants, Bengal tigers, wild water buffalos and leaf muntjac live in the district.
 Birds that live in the Lower Dibang Valley include Sclater's monal, Blyth's tragopan, the rufous-necked hornbill, the Bengal florican, and the white-winged wood duck.
 Mishmi Hills giant flying squirrels (Petaurista mishmiensis) also live in this district.

 In 1980, the Lower Dibang Valley district became home to the Mehao Wildlife Sanctuary, which has an area of 282 km2.
 A new subspecies of hoolock gibbon has been discovered in this area, which was named the Mishmi Hills hoolock.
 H. h. mishmiensis.